bauxiteDYS/SM-NT-KoTH/README.md

 # SM-NT-KoTH
-Sourcemod plugin for Neotokyo that enables KoTH mode
+Sourcemod plugin for Neotokyo that enables KoTH mode, experimental.